Steps to Enrollment

 - International Students - Students from countries outside the United States must contact the International Student Services Office at South campus, S-6.120, and may view the website at www.sanjac.edu/international-students to obtain the International Student Application packet.
 Students may refer to the International Admissions section.

-- Placement Testing - Students should meet with an admissions advisor to determine testing needed for enrollment.
+- Placement Testing - Students should meet with an admissions or outreach advisor to determine testing needed for enrollment.

 Note: Prior to registering for classes, students must provide information to document their Texas Success Initiative (TSI) exemption or compliance.
 This can be done by testing on campus, providing official test scores, or providing documentation of exemption (See section titled Exemptions from the Texas Success Initiative.)